 Barry Cunningham is an innovator and social media marketing consultant to major consumer brands, entertainers, and sports teams.
 Catch Barry on his personal website and his business website Real Estate Radio USA.
 Tweet with Barry on Twitter.

 If you’re looking to make an investment, the truth is that you don’t need to be too picky about the building itself.
 You’re here as an entrepreneur, not a home-buyer.
-The building has to be within your budget, it has to be in a neighborhood with a promising future, and it shouldn’t come with any major repair costs.
+The building has to be within your budget, it has to be in a neighbourhood with a promising future, and it shouldn’t come with any major repair costs.

 Kevin VitaliI am approached by many people who are first-time flippers.
 They see the home improvement shows and people making a ton of money so they want to jump into the game.
 So my number one tip for the novice or newer investor is don’t skip the home inspection!Click To Tweet

-Putting in stainless steel sinks and beautiful bamboo flooring to make it more appealing to your buyers is your job, and a few grand in remodeling costs can pay off ten-fold if you know what your customers are after.
+Putting in stainless steel sinks and beautiful bamboo flooring to make it more appealing to your buyers is your job, and a few grand in remodelling costs can pay off ten-fold if you know what your customers are after.

 A key to making sure you get a good deal and do not end up purchasing a money pit when trying to flip properties is to always have a home inspection performed by a licensed professional.
 Saving a few hundred dollars by skipping inspections is not worth it if the home ends up having structural issues, needs a new roof, has encroachment issues, etc.Click To Tweet